-Our brains release dopamine in response to or in anticipation of things we enjoy, like certain foods, sex, buying a new shirt, or seeing a loved one.
+Our brains release dopamine in response to or anticipation of things we enjoy, like certain foods, sex, buying a new shirt, or seeing a loved one.

 How Alcohol Impacts Dopamine Levels

 The brain likes balance.
 Alcohol creates a chemical imbalance by flooding the brain with dopamine.
 So it attempts to correct things by producing more GABA, the inhibitory neurotransmitter that calms things down.

-It’s why as you continue to drink, your disposition goes from euphoric to slow, slurred, and sloppy.
+As you continue to drink, your disposition goes from euphoric to slow, slurred, and sloppy.

 Long-Term Effects of Alcohol on Dopamine Levels

-If dopamine levels in your brain are constantly elevated by alcohol, your brain will come to rely on alcohol for dopamine.
-It will make less and less of it on its own.
+Eventually, your brain will make less of it on its own.
 Additionally, it will reduce the number of dopamine receptors available.

-It’s the brain’s way of reacting to the constant flood of dopamine from alcohol.
+It’s the brain’s reaction to the constant flood of dopamine from alcohol.
 The fewer receptor sites you have, the more of a substance you need to get the same effect.

 When that happens, your brain no longer functions normally without alcohol.